tmshts/Web_Information_Processing/lab_06/README.md

 $ npm start
 ```

-More information in the PDF file CS230 - Assignment 4.
+More information in the PDF file CS230 - Updated Assignment 6.

 ### Used:
 1. HTML